Scientists Discover New Dinosaur Species With ‘Little T-Rex Arms’

 Specialists at the Ernesto Bachmann Paleontological Museum in Neuquén, Argentina, have discovered a new species of dinosaur whose anatomy also featured the “little arms” popularized by the T-Rex.
 This species has been named ” Meraxes gigas”.

-Interestingly, despite belonging to the same major biological group, Tyrannosaurus and Meraxes evolved independently, but developed similar traits – so the new dinosaur also bore the “T-Rex arms” (which reads “small T- Rex”, they have nothing: each arm could lift between 90 and 100 kg).
+Interestingly, despite belonging to the same major biological group, Tyrannosaurus and Meraxes evolved independently, but developed similar traits – so the new dinosaur also bore the “T-Rex arms” (which reads “small T- Rex”, they have nothing: each arm might lift between 90 and 100 kg).

 Meraxes gigas was a dinosaur with small arms like the T-rex, but the species were 20 million years apart and had several differences.